-It soon became apparent that Opel had some serious intentions for the GT when the “ prototype was once again at the Frankfort Motor Show of the same year.
+However, it soon became apparent that Opel had some serious intentions for the GT when the “ prototype was once again at the Frankfort Motor Show of the same year.

 McKichan was appointed as head of Opel Styling from 1962 to 1967, with GM anxious to provide some common language between the models being developed in the US and the UK and Western Europe.

-Considerable use was made of components that went into the Opel Kadett B, while body production was farmed out to prominent French body part worksop, Brissonneau & Lotz
+After the initial furore, the Opel GT project appeared to have been put on mothballs, till it was eventually put into production in 1968, with considerable use being made of components that went into the Opel Kadett B, while body production was farmed out to prominent French body shop, Brissonneau & Lotz.